turris-cz/user-docs/docs/basics/sentinel/intro.md

 Turris router or other compatible system and keep your infrastructure safe from the attackers targeting your own router as well as from all the attackers reported by others.

+You can browse the aggregated data we have collected through the Sentinel network on our web page called [Sentinel View](https://view.sentinel.turris.cz/).
+You view detected attackers, the most commonly used passwords, country of origin and such.